So, I’ve been thinking a lot about two things in my business, foundations & recurring revenue.

-Unfortunately, a lot of business owners who are “trying” to grow their business haven’t made a committed decision to succeed as a business owner.
-They are feeling things out, waiting to see what happens, hoping to get clients.
+Unfortunately, a lot of business owners who are “trying” to grow their business haven’t made a committed decision to succeed as a business owners.
+They are feeling things out, waiting to see what happens, and hoping to get clients.
 There is no real commitment or determination.
 Don’t let this happen to you!
-The first step to go from “trying” to “succeeding” is a decision.
+The first step to going from “trying” to “succeeding” is a decision.

 Benefits of Making a Decision

 Building a business is not easy.
 If you don’t fully commit to doing what it takes, you won’t succeed.
 It’s that simple.